Physics-50/Module-1/docs/index.md

 Module 1 is three weeks long.
 Each of the first two weeks, you will have a checkpoint due.
 These checkpoints will give us a chance to provide you feedback as your work towards the Module 1 deliverable: a single figure with a caption that conveys what you learned from your experimentation.

 1. [Week 1 - Exploratory Phase](week1)
-    - Checkpoint: single, preliminary measurement of $$\mu_s$$ with resolution uncertainty plus an experimental design for hypothesis testing
+    - Checkpoint: single, preliminary measurement of $$\mu_s$$ with resolution uncertainty plus an experimental design for hypothesis testing.
+As part of the exploratory phase you will determine a means to reproducibly measure the critical angle.
 3. [Week 2 - Hypothesis Testing Phase](week3)
     - Checkpoint: rough plots and a conclusion based on your experimental measurements
 4. [Week 3 - Scientific Communication Phase](week4)